CGCookie/retopoflow/docs/v3/warnings.md

 RetopoFlow is designed to perform well on _typical_ production retopology scenarios.
 Running RetopoFlow on source/target meshes beyond a reasonable range is possible, but it will result in slower performance and a poorer experience.

-A typical retopology workflow would involve <{[warning max sources]} polygons in total for all source meshes and <{[warning max target]} polygons for the target mesh.
+A typical retopology workflow would involve < 1 million polygons in total for all source meshes and < 20k polygons for the target mesh.
 Beyond these counts is the point at which Blender starts to slow down, and there's not a lot we can do to be faster than Blender itself.

-If your retopology target polygon count exceeds the {[warning max target]} count threshold, please try the following:
+If your retopology target polygon count exceeds the 20k count threshold, please try the following:

 - Capture the surface details using a normal or a bump map instead of through geometry
 - Use a Subdivision Surface modifier to smooth the mesh rather than additional edge loops